Apostille USA

 The length of time it takes to obtain an apostille for your FBI background check can vary depending on several factors.
 To help you understand the process, here is a step-by-step guide:

-- Submit your FBI background check to the U.S. Department of State.
+1. Submit your FBI background check to the U.S. Department of State, specifically to the Office of Authentications, which is responsible for processing apostilles for federal documents.

-- Receive your apostilled FBI background check through mail or pick it up in person.
+4. Receive your apostille through mail or pick it up in person.

 As someone who recently needed an apostille for my FBI background check for international work, I can attest that the entire process took approximately two weeks, including the mailing time.
 It is important to plan ahead and remain patient when obtaining an apostille.